-Steak and ale pie is a British classic found at most pubs around England.
+British steak and ale pie is a classic dish found at most pubs around England.
 Serve it with pea and chips for a perfectly comforting meal.

 Being British means loving a good savory meat pie, and nothing is better than a steak and ale pie.
 Tender beef is braised with onions, carrots, ale, beef stock, fresh herbs and Worcestershire sauce then a flaky, buttery crust is filled and the pie is baked until golden brown.
 Best served with real British chips and peas.